NFL facing unending series of questions, uncertain answers

 The NFL has been studying the approaches of other sports, seeing the success NASCAR and the PGA Tour have experienced with their traveling shows, and the many issues Major League Baseball has dealt with.
 But auto racing, golf and baseball don’t involve close-quarters action from beginning to end.

-Thus, the elimination of exhibition games, which went from four to an owners’ proposal of two and then to none — though the players’ association, which proposed no preseason contests, still must approve the league’s offer.
-That’s one of many steps that will cost those owners millions, but a necessary one.
+Thus, the elimination of exhibition games, which went from four to an owners’ proposal of two and then to none.
+The players’ association, which also proposed no preseason contests, approved the league’s offer on Tuesday, a person familiar with the decision told The AP.
+The person spoke on condition of anonymity because the offer had not been made public.

+Getting rid of the exhibitions is one of many steps that will cost owners millions, but a necessary one.

 The business of pro football will take a major hit, with ramifications extending into next year and beyond, affecting salary caps and contract negotiations and, of course, bottom lines in a league that has $15 billion in revenues.
 Or did.